jikaczmarski/sol-pi-cpmonitor/README.md

 ~/Projects/voltage_monitor/service_config.sh
 ```

- This file creates a process and enables it on boot.
+ This file creates a service, enables it on boot, and starts it so no reboot is required.